David Murray (saxophonist): Biography

 Murray was born on February 19, 1955, in Oakland, California, United States.
 He attended Pomona College for two years as a member of the class of 1977, ultimately receiving an honorary degree in 2012.
 He was initially influenced by free jazz musicians such as Albert Ayler, Ornette Coleman and Archie Shepp.
 He gradually evolved a more diverse style in his playing and compositions.
 Murray set himself apart from most tenor players of his generation by not taking John Coltrane as his model, choosing instead to incorporate elements of mainstream players Coleman Hawkins, Ben Webster and Paul Gonsalves into his mature style.
 Despite this, he recorded a tribute to Coltrane, Octet Plays Trane, in 1999.

 Murray was a founding member of the World Saxophone Quartet with Oliver Lake, Julius Hemphill and Hamiet Bluiett.
-He has recorded or performed with musicians such as Henry Threadgill, James Blood Ulmer, Olu Dara, Tani Tabbal, Butch Morris, Donal Fox, McCoy Tyner, Elvin Jones, Sunny Murray (no relation), Ed Blackwell, Johnny Dyani, Fred Hopkins, Don Pullen, Randy Weston and Steve McCall.
+He has recorded or performed with musicians such as Henry Threadgill, James Blood Ulmer, Olu Dara, Tani Tabbal, Butch Morris, Donal Fox, McCoy Tyner, Elvin Jones, Sunny Murray (no relation), Ed Blackwell, Johnny Dyani, Fred Hopkins, Don Pullen, Randy Weston, Steve McCall and the Grateful Dead.
 David Murray's use of circular breathing has enabled him to play astonishingly long phrases.

 In 2024, Murray released an album with his new quartet: Francesca, with Marta Sanchez (piano), Luke Stewart (bass) and Russell Carter (drums).
 His wife Francesca Cinelli Murray produced and directed a video animation for the title "Ninno", in collaboration with painter and animator Nancy Ostrovsky.

 Francesca was selected #2 2024 Best Jazz Album of the Year by The New York Times and among the best jazz albums of the year by Downbeat.

 David Murray's next quartet album, Birdly Serenade, was released in spring 2025 on Impulse!
 Records.